Are you looking for something in particular? Try searching here for it.

 lest you dash your foot against a stone.’”
 Luke 4:3-9

-Here we are in 2025 and, like Jesus, we are on a “mini-retreat” into a Lenten desert, trying to discern what this year’s growth into a truer disciple of Jesus will be like for each one of us, and for us as a parish community.
+Here we are at the start of a new Lenten season and, like Jesus, we are on a “mini-retreat” into a Lenten desert, trying to discern what this year’s growth into a truer disciple of Jesus will be for you and for me, and for us with each other as members of our church/parish community.
 We know the situation: how our homes, towns, country and world are, and how we (and God) know what they could be, with a little more effort from each of us.
 We, like Jesus in the desert, are pondering whether or not to step into our roles as God’s disciples, spreading the news of God’s goodness into all these locales.
-What will be the focus of my 2025 journey into God?
+What will be the focus of my Lenten journey into God?
 What will be my ministerial contribution to establishing the kingdom and kinship of God in our really God’s world?

 Who are you and who am I right here – today- at this very moment and what do I sense that God “knows” each of us could become if we, like Jesus responding to the devil, would say and mean: